T-SURYANARAYANAN/FULL_ADDER_SUBTRACTOR/README.md

 ### Result:

-The Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software successfully.
+The Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software successfully implemented.